isaacHuh/I-DO/README.md

 # I-DO
 Descriptions:

 I-DO is a CST 205 group project created in Fall 2018.
-It was developed by Oscar Ruiz, Isaac Torres and Daniel Miguel.
+It was developed by Isaac Torres, Oscar Ruiz, and Daniel Miguel.
 I-DO is a chatbot that can start a game, a beat, a conversation, and send a tweet when asked.
 We came up with this idea by just brainstorming and just spewing random ideas and then somehow we came up with the idea of making a multipurpose chatbot.
 Our group split up the project into three parts: chatbot, beat, and game.
 After we finished all 3 parts, one of us put it together and made it work perfectly.

 What you need to install: